-Item no. 353

-No. to identify the observations No 109148/ 11.08.2006 and No.
+Item no. 873 No. to identify the observations received from the public No. 109830/ 21.08.2006 and No. 75149/ 22.08.2006

-received from the public 74585/ 11.08.2006

-The questioner does not agree to the promotion of the Rosia Montana Project, making the following comments:
+The questioner does not agree to the promotion of the Roşia Montană Project, making the following comments:

 - In EIA there are no presented all the possible risks derived from this project; - Total costs for closing the mine are unrealistic; - There isn't until now an approved Zonal Urbanism Plan for the Protected Areas; - The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; - Information about the foundation which RMGC will establish and subsidize is not given.
-This foundation follows to assume the obligations which the mining operation can not assume; - The present urbanism plans of the Rosia Montana commune do not correspond with the mining project proposal described in EIA; - The tailings management facility is not lined; - The proposed waste deposits will be not constructed according to the legislation in force; - Financial guarantees were not fixed - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities; - The EIA report does not evaluate the "Zero alternative"; - The project represents a threatening for the protected flora and fauna; - The EIA report does not refer to the impact on the listed heritage buildings of noise and vibrations caused by the mining operations; - The public/ONGs whish to consult the contracts and agreements between Company and Romanian State; - Modification of the urbanism plan without the public consultation; - From archeological point of view, the area proposed to by occupied by project was not legally investigated; - The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.
+This foundation follows to assume the obligations which the mining operation can not assume; - The present urbanism plans of the "Roşia Montană" commune do not correspond with the mining project proposal described in EIA; - -The tailings management facility is not lined; - The proposed waste deposits will be not constructed according to the legislation in force;

+- -Financial guarantees were not fixed - -There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities: - -The EIA report does not evaluate the "Zero Alternative"; - -The project represents a threatening for the protected flora and fauna; - -The EIA report does not refer to the impact on the listed heritage buildings of noise and vibrations caused by the mining operations; - -The public/ONGs whish to consult the contracts and agreements between Company and Romanian State; - -Modification of the urbanism plan without the public consultation; - -From archeological point of view, the area proposed to be occupied by project was not legally investigated; - -The questioner contests the protection of the architectural and spiritual monuments with the responsibility of the state institutions for the protection operation.